-Check that VIN
+How to Check that VIN?

 Don’t buy the vehicle if the vehicle identification number (VIN) has been tampered with or is missing: it’s usually on a metal strip at the base of the windscreen, under the bonnet or beneath the carpet on the driver’s side.
 Before buying a vehicle, check that the VIN and engine number match those on the V5C carefully.

-Meeting at the Same Address!
+Should I Meet at the Same Address?

 The V5C should display the same name under the ‘registered keeper’ section as the person who is selling you the vehicle.
 And you should expect to be able to view the vehicle at the address on the V5C.
 If this isn’t possible, ask why!